rlyhan/people-of-london/README.md

 # People of London

+** NOTE: This is the Gigs of London app.
+People of London app will come later, with Gigs of London to branch off it... **

 Template that uses Django as a backend and NextJS as a frontend.

 1. Clone this project